andrefs894/flask-sentiment-analyzer/README.md

-This is a project made for the Python course in the IBM Full Stack Developer Professional Certificate.
+This is a project made using Flask for the Python course in the IBM Full Stack Developer Professional Certificate.